projectcalico/calico/security/tutorials/protect-hosts.md

 ```

 After defining host endpoints for each node, you should find that internal
-cluster communications are all still working as normal—for example, that you
+cluster communications are all still working as normal-for example, that you
 can successfully execute commands like `calicoctl get hep` and `calicoctl get
-pol`—but that it is impossible to connect into the cluster from outside
+pol`-but that it is impossible to connect into the cluster from outside
 (except for any [failsafe rules]({{ site.baseurl }}/reference/host-endpoints/failsafe).
 For example, if the
 cluster includes a Kubernetes Service that is exposed as NodePort 31852, you